 The LA maintains waiting lists for those children who are not offered a place, and the parents ask for the child's name to be added to the waiting list.
 The order of priority on the waiting list is the same as the list of criteria for over-subscription, and does not depend on the date on which an application is received.
+Each added child will require the list to be ranked again in line with the published oversubscription criteria.
 No account is taken of length of time on a waiting list.
 The LA periodically seeks confirmation that parents wish a child to be kept on the waiting list.
 Waiting lists will be maintained until 31 December of the admission year.